MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/01-Set-up-environment.md

 1. Name this query **Purchases** and select **Save**.

-**Important:** You will have to wait for the status of all your data sources to be **Successful** before you can advance to the first exercise.
+**Important:** You will have to wait for the status of all your data sources to be **Successful** before you can advance to the next exercise.